 The Council will adopt a flexible approach to borrowing, making use of internal resources and keeping shorter term borrowing under review in comparison to longer term borrowing costs.
 This approach has minimised financing costs for capital projects where appropriate.
-Acceptable sources of loans as stated in the TM schedules are the PWLB, the emerging UK Municipal Bonds Agency, local authorities, public bodies and UK banks and building societies.
+Acceptable sources of loans as stated in the TM schedules are the PWLB, local authorities, public bodies and UK banks and building societies.
 Officers will also review alternative sources of borrowing and select those offering the best value for money to the Council at the time the funding is required.